Old Hickory Lake closing Cedar Creek Boat Ramp

-The U.S. Army Corps of Engineers at Old Hickory Lake is implementing a temporary closure of the boat ramp at Cedar Creek Recreation Area in Mt.
-Juliet, Tennessee, beginning Thursday, May 21, 2020.
+NASHVILLE, Tenn.
+(May 20, 2020) – The U.S. Army Corps of Engineers at Old Hickory Lake is implementing a temporary closure of the boat ramp at Cedar Creek Recreation Area in Mt.
+Juliet beginning Thursday, May 21, 2020.
+This closure was not initially planned as part of the Nashville District's COVID-19 response; however, unauthorized public access to currently closed facilities adjacent to this ramp has become a concern.
+All other Corps managed boat ramps will remain open.

+One of the challenges at Cedar Creek Recreation Area is that the boat ramp is embedded in a much larger recreation area that consists of many day-use amenities such as a developed swimming area and group picnic shelters.
+These portions of the recreation area are currently closed as they tend to encourage social gatherings that exceed current state guidelines.
+The unauthorized use of these facilities by the public has resulted in significant resources and manpower to manage in accordance with current State guidelines.
+In addition, the previously filled park host position at Cedar Creek has recently become vacant.
+Once this position is filled with volunteers, management of the area will become more controlled and could result in the boat ramp re-opening in the near future.

+Impacted boaters have several options in the immediate vicinity of Cedar Creek for launching their vessels including Cedar Creek Marina, Shutes Branch Recreation Area, and Lone Branch Recreation Area.
+The use of the marina ramp is $8 per launch per day.
+Shutes Branch and Lone Branch do not charge a fee for launching at this time.
+For a full list of Corps managed boat ramps on Old Hickory Lake, please visit https://www.lrn.usace.army.mil/locations/lakes/old-hickory-lake/recreation-areas/.

 |Date Taken: